 That sounds fair to me.
 But the underlying question is why play hide the ball?
 Why not just have the lawyers admit this in legal proceedings.
 Why has this come out at an SEO conference?
 Clearly, someone screwed up.

 Do No Evil?

 My guess is overreaching counsel made several strategic and tactical errors here.
 I wonder what their hourly rate is?
 Maybe Google should hire me?
-I bet they would never get taken down for being a monopoly if they retained me and a few lawyers from the Circle of Legal Trust, that’s for sure.
-Anyways, one of the main things about the complaint made by Foundem, is about being “honest.” (learn more.)
+I bet they would never get taken down for being a monopoly if they retained a few lawyers and me from the Circle of Legal Trust.
+Anyways, one of the main things about the complaint made by the Foundem is about being “honest.”

 Did They Cut off Their Nose with Their Latest Admission?